The following tools are used to process the documentation. Some may be optional, as noted.

 We have documented experience with several installation methods for the various tools that are needed to process the documentation.
 These will be described below.
 There may be some other packaged distributions for these tools.
-Please report package status to the documentation mailing list, and we will include that information here.
+Please report package status to the docs mailing list and we will include that information here.

-Most vendors provide a complete RPM set for DocBook processing in their distribution.
+Many vendors provide a complete RPM set for DocBook processing in their distribution, which is usually based on the docbook-tools effort at Red Hat Software.
 Look for an "SGML" option while installing, or the following packages: sgml-common, docbook, stylesheets, openjade (or jade).
 Possibly sgml-tools will be needed as well.
 If your distributor does not provide these then you should be able to make use of the packages from some other, reasonably compatible vendor.